 A number of new procedures and requirements imposed by the government of Paraguay in 2009 could make importation of U.S. products more difficult.
-Since March 2009, the government of Paraguay has required non-automatic import licenses on personal hygiene products, cosmetics, perfumes and toiletries, textiles and clothing, insecticides, agrochemicals, and poultry.
-Obtaining a license requires review by the Ministry of Industry and Commerce and sometimes by the Ministry of Health.
-The process is slow, taking up to 30 days for goods that require a health certification.
+Since March 2009, the government of Paraguay has required non-automatic licenses on personal hygiene products, cosmetics, perfumes and toiletries, textiles and clothing, insecticides, agrochemicals, and poultry.
+Obtaining a license requires review by the Ministry of Industry and Commerce and sometimes the Ministry of Public Health, and the process is slow, taking up to 30 days for goods that require a health certification.
 Once issued, the certificates are valid for 30 days.

-Since 2000, Paraguay has prohibited the importation of used clothing and cars over 10 years old.
+Since 2000, Paraguay has prohibited the importation of used clothing.